About 90% of Smart TVs Vulnerable To Remote Hacking Via Rogue TV Signals

 Are you happy now?

+This is worse than that...
+Just because I bought a smart tv didn't mean I had to have it hooked to the internet via ethernet or wifi...

-100% are vunerable to the shmucks that sold them (Score:2)
+100% are vunerable to the shmucks that sold them (Score:3)

 When someone wants to put an always on microphone in your home, the proper response is "How much will you pay me for the privilege of spying on me?"